Skip to main content

 It is after Prewitt goes AWOL that the fateful attack on Pearl Harbor hits Schofield Barracks.
 Warden rises to the occasion and manages to defend the base against the attack.
 Meanwhile, the bombing reinvigorates Prewitt with a renewed sense of devotion for his country, and he insists he return to his company, despite Lorene begging him not to go back to the army that has brought him nothing but agony.
 On his way back to the barracks, the men of his company mistake him for an enemy soldier and shoot Prewitt on sight.
 Warden identifies his body, reporting him as a hardhead, but a good soldier.
 “He loved the army more than any soldier I ever knew.”

 Then there's Prewitt.
-In an institution designed to train men for war and killing, he abstains from recreational violence.
+In an institution designed to train men for war and killing, he abstains from violence.
 And unlike the majority of the soldier boys just in it for the perks, Prewitt believes in the mission of the army.
 But this army returns by humiliating, abusing, and eventually killing him.
-Prewitt always wanted to give his life to the army, and in the most twisted brand of irony, he gets his wish in the end.
+Prewitt always wanted to give his life to the army, and in a gesture of twisted poetry, he gets his wish in the end.

 James Jones, The Military, The Book